talkpython/python-for-absolute-beginners-course/practices/ch10_external_libraries/readme.md

 ### requirements.txt

-We working with an application that uses external packages, you need to communicate what packages are required for it to run.
-We do this with a `requiements.txt` file, here's an example:
+When working with an application that uses external packages, you need to communicate what packages are required for it to run.
+We do this with a `requiements.txt` file, here is an example:

 ```
 colorama